About finding your Purpose and Lady Gaga …

 Questioned further about finding one’s purpose, Lady Gaga advised: “I really encourage people to look into places they don’t normally look into, to find uniqueness and specialness, because that is where the diamonds are hiding. (…) Don’t obsess about the things you did not do, or you may not have done to your best, don’t perpetuate negativity in your life.
 Obsess about the future, think endlessly about how you can pull that inner Queen or King out of yourself, and let that superstar shine.
 Always look into yourself for the answers and be the best human being you can be in the future.”

-then look for those moments when you felt most ‘alive’ -as when in love-, those activities you did in a ‘state of flow’, and investigate their significance to your Life
+- First, remove –temporarily- the barriers to your self-fulfilment imposed by family, teachers and society, then look for those moments when you felt most ‘alive’ -as when in love-, those activities you did in a ‘state of flow’, and investigate their significance to your Life.

 Once you hold your purpose, I recommend you complete a safety-check: